allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 The cost of delivery is charged when the customer pays for the order.

-The cost of delivery is always collected from the supplier's system (the courier's system).
+The cost of delivery is always collected from the supplier’s system (the courier’s system).

 In the event of its unavailability (e.g. when the external courier system cannot provide the cost amount), we can assume that the cost of delivery is always a fixed amount of EUR 20.